mjjstockman/hull-college/TESTING.md

 - The size of the text within the Submit button was capatalised and increased in size.

-Many thanks to **[Naoise Gaffney]**(https://www.linkedin.com/in/naoisegaffney/) for the following advice:
+Many thanks to [Naoise Gaffney](https://www.linkedin.com/in/naoisegaffney/) for the following advice:

 - Mismatched quotation marks were used within the head.
 These were changed.

-ADD THANKS??

-And finally, a personal one from me, i'd make the submit text on the submit button a little larger, I feel it stands out being so small in comparison to everything else, but its just a personal thing that i'd change.

 [Back to top ⇧](#Hull-College-Testing)